 Many of today's most pressing public policy issues require the sound application of actuarial principles.
 The Academy provides actuarial expertise and advice to public policy decision makers on a wide array of issues that require the special set of skills and qualifications that actuaries offer.

-The Academy's vision and mission.Academy Committees
+The Academy's vision, mission, and strategic goals and objectives.Academy Committees

 List of committees responsible for the mission-driven work of the Academy.Publications